LoreviQ/LoreviQ.github.io/_posts/2024-08-16-WebNovelPlatform.md

 #### 3. Database Management with SQLite and Turso
 - **Why SQLite and Turso?**
   Turso was chosen as the cloud provider for its cost-effective hosting options, which were particularly attractive for a demonstration project.
-However, Turso exclusively supports `libSQL`, a fork of SQLite, which dictated my choice of database engine.
+However, Turso exclusively supports libSQL, a fork of SQLite, which dictated my choice of database engine.
 While SQLite is lightweight and easy to set up, I encountered several limitations that made me wish I had used PostgreSQL instead, especially as the project grew in complexity.
 - **Benefits:**
   - **Cost-Effectiveness:** Turso’s free tier allowed me to deploy and manage the database without incurring significant costs, which was ideal for a budget-conscious project.
   - **Simplicity:** SQLite’s serverless nature made it straightforward to implement, especially in the early stages of development.
 It’s self-contained, requiring minimal configuration, which suited the initial scope of the project.